daid/ezflashjr/doc/Protocol.md

 # SRAM

 TODO... this is most likely loader specific, not Cart specific.
 And just SRAM for "general usage".
 Lower pages might actually just be normal SRAM?
 Just lots to still figure out.

+First pages seem to be normal cart SRAM, and mapped to the SRAM area during normal cartidge, as well as backed up to save files.

 - Page $11 seems to contain flash cart status (previously loaded rom for SRAM backup?)
 - Page $12 is used as extra RAM during the loader.